DavidHellwig/Footron-Emulator/README.md

 - Reads txt files to obtain instructions (limited to files within project folder)

 ### Instruction Set
+When writing a file for the emulator to read, do not include empty lines
 - ttRead 10 : Read a word from the keyboard into a specific location in memory.
 - ttWrite 11 : Write a word from a specific memory location.
 - ttLoad 20 : Load a word from a specific location in memory into the accumulator